-The Master of Fine Arts (MFA) is a two-year post graduate program.
-The Master of Fine Arts (MFA) is a terminal graduate degree designed for students seeking advanced study and professional development in the visual arts.
-This rigorous program emphasizes both creative practice and critical theory, allowing students to deepen their artistic vision while refining technical skills.
-Through studio work, research, and interdisciplinary collaboration, MFA candidates explore diverse mediums and contemporary issues in art.
-The curriculum typically includes individualized mentorship, critiques, exhibitions, and seminars that foster artistic innovation and intellectual growth.
-Graduates are well-prepared for careers as professional artists, educators, or cultural leaders, with many pursuing roles in academia, galleries, or independent practice.
-The MFA provides a platform for emerging artists to develop a distinctive voice and contribute meaningfully to the global arts community.
+The Master of Fine Arts (MFA) is a two-year postgraduate program and a terminal degree designed for students seeking advanced study and professional growth in the visual arts.
+This rigorous program emphasizes both creative practice and critical theory, enabling students to deepen their artistic vision while refining technical skills.
+Through studio work, research, and interdisciplinary collaboration, MFA candidates engage with diverse mediums and contemporary issues in art.
+The curriculum typically includes individualized mentorship, critiques, exhibitions, and seminars that foster both artistic innovation and intellectual growth.
+Graduates are well-prepared for careers as professional artists, educators, or cultural leaders, with many pursuing roles in academia, galleries, and independent practice.
+The MFA offers a platform for emerging artists to develop a distinctive voice and contribute meaningfully to the global arts community.

 Duration of programme